 Whether a Commercial project or Residential, many builders aim to attract international customers by offering a variety of options to choose from.
-Moreover, with the current scenario and low-interest rates on loans, now is the perfect time to invest in properties and get a deal of a lifetime.
+Moreover, with the current scenario and low interest rates on loans, now is the perfect time to invest in properties and get a deal of a lifetime.
 There are certain Rules and Regulations that a Non-Resident Indian must follow and know before investing, selling, or leasing a property in India.
 That is why, before you invest, let us look at a few things you need to consider.

 According to Indian Law, an NRI is allowed to buy both residential as well as commercial property.
 The sky’s the limit, nobody will restrict you in terms of the number and or size of the property you can possess.
-However, you must know that in India, an NRI is not allowed to buy Agricultural land, farmhouse, etc. They are allowed to take possession of the property only if the legal rights are transferred by the parents or gifted to them.
+However, you must know that in India, an NRI is not allowed to buy Agricultural land, farmhouses, etc. They are allowed to take possession of the property only if the legal rights are transferred by the parents or gifted to them.

 1. Tax